shoprunback/documentation/source/includes/api/order.md

 $order->save();
 ```

-> The above command (except for PHP) returns the same JSON object with the id of the created order, customer and items:
+> The above command returns the same JSON object with the id of the created order, customer and items:

 ```json
 {